-- 3.1.
-The Board governs the activities of WDCHL in accordance with the requirements of the Companies Act, Corporate Best Practice and the views of its shareholder, Whanganui District Council as set out in its Letter of Expectation (noting there is no 2024-25 Letter of Expectation in place). - 3.2.
-The Board will ensure that any activities are undertaken in accordance with the relevant WDC policies. - 3.3.
-The Board will align any strategy, business plan and activities to reflect the strategic objectives of WDC.
+- The Board governs the activities of WDCHL in accordance with the requirements of the Companies Act, Corporate Best Practice and the views of its shareholder, Whanganui District Council as set out in its Letter of Expectation (noting there has been no Letter of Expectations in place since 2023-24 given the planned closure of WDCHL). - The Board will ensure that any activities are undertaken in accordance with the relevant WDC policies. - The Board will align any strategy, business plan and activities to reflect the strategic objectives of WDC. - The Board, in particular the Chair, will keep the Council informed of any issues or concerns that may

-- 3.4.
-The Board, in particular the Chair, will keep the Council informed of any issues or concerns that may impact on the ability of WDCHL to deliver on WDC's expectations; and - 3.5.
+- impact on the ability of WDCHL to deliver on WDC's expectations; and - 3.5.
 The Board will maintain effective ongoing relations with WDC and nominated WDC officers.